There’s an erroneous belief floating around that SEO is dead. (A Google search for “SEO is dead” offers 31,700,000 results.)

 Or, put another way, several SEO tactics are dead.
 For example:

 Going crazy in link building

 Link building is still one of Google’s favorite ranking factors, but now it’s quality over quantity.
-Instead of spending your time building as many links as possible, the relevance and value of your links matter more than how many links you have.
+Don’t waste your time building as many links as possible; the relevance and value of your links matter more than how many links you have.

 Being obsessed with being #1

 Ranking #1 on a search page no longer ensures increased web traffic.
-In fact, the way Google’s results are laid out, you’ll see ads, featured snippets, and question boxes before you ever see the first result, so even the number one result is buried.
-Focus instead on maximizing your click-through rate with improved content structure and better meta descriptions and headlines.
+The way Google’s results are laid out, you’ll see ads, featured snippets, and question boxes before you ever see the first result, so even the number one page is buried.
+Focus on maximizing your click-through rate with improved content structure and more descriptive meta descriptions and headlines.